-Theoretical work suggests that the costs explaining selective abstention are not fixed costs such as the time spent traveling to a polling station.
-Instead, there are psychological informational costs that a voter faces if he or she has limited information on candidates and parties, and might "mistakenly" vote for the wrong candidate or party (Ghirardato and Katz 2006).
-These arguments are in line with Feddersen and Pesendorfer (1996) who show that less informed indifferent voters strictly prefer abstaining over voting, even when voting is costless.
-On the other hand, there may be other types of costs that matter for selective abstention.
+These arguments are in line with Feddersen and Pesendorfer (1996) who formally show that less informed indifferent voters strictly prefer abstaining over voting, even when voting is costless.

+There may also be other types of costs that matter for selective abstention.
 Voters who are part of a tight social network may be monitored by their peers, which could increase the cost of not voting (Feddersen 2004).
 Related to this argument, one might expect that voters who are more engaged with the local community may also have a greater sense of a civic duty, increasing the propensity to vote in elections at all levels of government (Leighly 1996).